awpraxis/AWPraxis/_posts/2023-10-11-The-Top-3-Areas-of-Strength-for-Armwrestling.md

 In short, there are *three key movements* that armwrestlers prioritize above all else.

-While there's some debate about their relative significance, the general consensus is that these three movements are at the top of the pyramid when it comes to armwrestling-specific strengths.
+While there’s some debate about each movement’s importance with respect to the other two, the general consensus ranks all three at the top of the pyramid when it comes to armwrestling-specific strengths.
 In no particular order of importance, they are:

 1. **Wrist/Finger Flexion**
 2. **Pronation**